ozanoner/ynvisible-driver5/examples/demo/README.md

-# YnVisible EvalKit Demo with ESP32-S3-Box3
+# Ynvisible EvalKit Demo with ESP32-S3-Box3

-This demo showcases the YnVisible EvalKit using ESP32-S3-Box3 development board with custom driver hardware instead of the original YnVisible driver board.
+This demo showcases the Ynvisible EvalKit-5 using ESP32-S3-Box3 development board with custom driver hardware instead of the original Ynvisible driver board.

 ## Overview

-The YnVisible EvalKit contains various Electrochromic Display (ECD) samples that can be controlled to demonstrate different visual effects and animations.
+The Ynvisible EvalKit contains various Electrochromic Display (ECD) samples that can be controlled to demonstrate different visual effects and animations.
 This implementation uses ESP32-S3-Box3 as the main controller with additional hardware components to drive the ECDs.

 ## Hardware Setup